Alpine Township, Michigan: Education

 Portions of the township are in Kenowa Hills Public Schools, which has its headquarters in the township.
 Schools within the township limits include Alpine Elementary School, Kenowa Hills Middle School, and Kenowa Hills High School.

 Portions of the township are in Comstock Park Public Schools.
 Greenridge Elementary School serves preschool, kindergarten and PPI.
 Stoney Creek Elementary School has grades 1 and 2.
 Pine Island Elementary School serves 3 through 5.
 Mill Creek Middle School has grades 6 through 8.
 Comstock Park High School serves grades 9 through 12.
 Of the schools, Greenridge Elementary and Stoney Creek Elementary are in the Alpine Township limits.

-Portions of the township are in the Sparta Area School District.
+Portions of the township are in the Sparta Area Schools.
 Ridgeview Elementary School serves kindergarten through second grade.
 Appleview Elementary School serves grades 3 through 5.
 Sparta Middle School serves grades 6 through 8.
-Sparta Senior High School serves grades 9 through 12.
+Sparta High School serves grades 9 through 12.
 Englishville School is an alternative high school and serves grades 9 through 12.
 Englishville School is the only school within the township limits.

 Kent District Library serves the township with the Alpine Branch Library.
 It is near the Comstock Park CDP.